 - 1. Set up the instrument exactly as you want it configured.
-This includes selecting the application display for each tile and configuring inputs and the PTP reference settings. - 2.
+This includes selecting the application display for each tile, and configuring inputs and the PTP reference settings. - 2.
 Save the instrument settings as a preset: - a.
 Select the Presets () icon to open the Preset selection controls at the bottom of the PRISM display.
-(See Figure 65.)
+(See Figure 63.)

-Figure 65: Preset selection controls (Group B shown)
+Figure 63: Preset selection controls (Group B shown)

 b.
-Locate the Preset button icon you want to use for the current instrument configuration.
-Use the and arrow buttons or swipe left or right to move to the preset group (A-F).
+Find the Preset button icon to use for the current instrument configuration.
+You can use the and arrow buttons or swipe left or right to go to the preset group (A-F).